YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 ### Configuring The System

-When you run it, you will see an output like this:
+When you run the program by terminal (if you're using the long way), or double-clicking on the exe (if you're using the pre-bundled app), you will see an output like this:

 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.